svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ![Ecosystem](/images/image5.png?raw=true "Ecosystem")

 **Multi Language** is one of the fundamentals of the Ecosystem, not just the screeners but also extending to the newsfeed and dashboard.
-In order to support a global crypto community, we plan to integrate our front-end Svandis application offering with translation services serving factual information in a scope of languages on the fly.
+Svandis is a growing team of individuals from Canada, Russia, Iceland, Vietnam, Ukraine, and many more.
+In order to support a global crypto community, we plan to integrate our front-end Svandis application offering with translation services serving a scope of languages on the fly.
+There will be built-in automated translation so that we only need to collect real time information and screener updates in English to increase the speed of our offering.
 Cryptocurrency projects attract users from all corners of the globe.
-Svandis is a growing team of individuals from Canada, Russia, Iceland, Vietnam, Ukraine, and many more.
 Allowing new users to understand facts in their native language is one of the best ways Svandis can contribute to blockchain adoption.

 ## Svandis DataMining App
 Svandis will offer users data-mining functionality via the cross-platform DataMining Application.
-The DataMining App is an open-source crawling application that users can install on their computers to participate into data crowdsourcing.
+The DataMining App is an open-source crawling application that users can install on their computers to participate into data crowdsourcing and get SVN rewards.
 Crawling is systematically visiting a number of web pages in order to harvest and index data sources.
 The DataMining App is an automated software that crawl websites, grabbing copies of pages to index.

 Receiving tasks from the Svandis server, the DataMining App will support the newsfeed by fetching website pages and social media content (all with user permission) to enable the analysis of a vast quantity of historical and real-time data.
+The web sources that will be crawled are served up by our worker-api with quality control in place to prevent workers from collecting information from toxic sites.
 Once the encrypted data is sent to the Svandis servers, it is processed using machine learning algorithms to allow correlation analysis of variables affecting a cryptoasset’s price.
 This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis tools (to be described in subsequent articles).
 Svandis will not collect personal data of any kind; Svandis adheres to the highest security standards with regard to personal information, is taking all possible steps to conform with the GDPR standards.
 Users have the option to remove their decentralized identity from our on chain user registry.

 The type of data a miner’s device will grab will depend on the strength of their internet connection and device’s computing power.
 For example, those with a faster internet connection and a computer of higher processing power may grab real-time data, which should be more readily available to users in the Svandis ecosystem (e.g., prices, volume, news, etc.); those with a slower internet connection and a device of lower processing power may grab historical data.